 Between classes, college students have the option to meet with their professors during office hours to ask questions and gain feedback on their assignments.

 To maximize the impact of sales training, the same opportunities should be available for sellers.
 There should be live virtual office hours or a weekly coaching session where they can ask questions and address any issues they’re facing.

 Any who attend our programs have both live (required for everyone) and live virtual coaching sessions (optional).
 This combination provides sellers the opportunity to practice lessons from the on demand platform, ask questions about best practices, and gain feedback on completed assignments, such as using a messaging template for prospects who have visited their profile.

 This approach to sales training helps reps understand how to leverage digital selling techniques, why it’s important, how it applies to their specific role, and how to develop a consistent cadence.

-How Do You Evaluate Virtual Sales Training Programs?
+How Do You Evaluate Virtual Selling Skills Training Programs?